pmichali/lazyjack/README.md

 ### Mode (mode)
 The default is IPv6, but `ipv4` may be specified as of version 1.3.0.

+### Kuberentes Version (kubernetes-version)
+Optional setting, where you can specify the version of Kubernetes to be used.
+If specified, this can be "latest" to use the latest code on master, or a version number of the form "v#.#.#" or "v#.#.#-X", where X is additional version info, like "alpha.1" or "dirty".
+When a number is specified, the major and minor version must match that of KubeAdm.

+If omitted, the version of KubeAdm will be used to specify the Kubernetes version.

+NOTE: If you are using an un-released version, it may be beneficial to set this to `latest`.

 ### Topology (topology)
 This is where you specify each of the systems to be provisioned.
 Each entry is referred